CeraMapleheart/20CYS432_VAPT_report/README.md

-## Wi-Fi Router Penetration Testing Report
+## Wi-Fi Router Penetration Testing Report : CB.EN.U4CYS21061 ROSHNI V

 ### 1. **Introduction**
    - **Objective**: The objective of this penetration test is to identify vulnerabilities in the home Wi-Fi router, assess the security measures in place, and recommend improvements to mitigate risks.